 Advertisement

-One item that has been released is that Zelensky will visit with an ammunition factory in Pennsylvania on Monday.
+One item that has been released is that Zelensky will visit an ammunition factory in Pennsylvania on Monday.

 Zelensky said the coming weeks would decide how more than 30 months of fighting that has killed thousands would end.